Facts about Psoriatic Arthritis

 Psoriatic arthritis is a form of an inflammatory arthritis that affects millions of people.

-If you have psoriasis, sometimes individuals with get that first and then they will present with psoriatic arthritis.
+Sometimes individuals will have psoriasis as an initial condition, and then they will present with psoriatic arthritis.

-Like lupus, psoriatic arthritis occurs when your immune system attacks your healthy cell tissues and this causes your joints to get inflamed and your skin to make many cells.
+Like lupus, psoriatic arthritis occurs when the immune system attacks healthy cell tissues which causes the joints to get inflamed and the skin to make many cells.